Documentation

 2.1.1.
 Supported Operating Systems

-• Red Hat Enterprise Linux 5, 6, 7, 8, 9 on x86_64.
-Version 5.11 (Final) is required on RHEL 5.
+• Red Hat Enterprise Linux 8 and 9 on x86_64.
 Clones such as CentOS, Oracle Linux, Rocky Linux, etc. are also supported.
 On request, we provide builds for different architectures (x86, POWER8, S390x).
-Make sure the "libffi" package is installed on RHEL 8 and its clones.
 Make sure the "libxcrypt-compat" package is installed on RHEL 9 and its clones.

 • Alpine Linux 3.12 and newer on x86_64.
 Contact us if you need support for an older Alpine Linux version and/or another hardware platform.
-This version is statically-built against required libraries, including OpenSSL 1.1.1.
+This version is statically-built against required libraries, including OpenSSL.
 This package should work on other musl-based Linux distributions, provided musl 1.1.24 or newer is available.

-• Generic Linux distributions on x86_64.
-This version is statically-built against required libraries, including OpenSSL 1.1.1.
-It is designed to work on any modern Linux distribution with glibc version 2.5 or newer: Ubuntu Server older than 14.04 LTS, non-LTS Ubuntu, SUSE Linux Enterprise Server (SLES) 11 and newer, OpenSUSE, Debian Linux, Slackware, Arch, etc. Contact us if you need support for a Linux distribution not based on either glibc or musl.
-Or for hardware platforms other than x86_64/amd64.
+• Generic Linux distributions on x86_64 and ARM64.
+This version is statically-built against required libraries, including OpenSSL.
+It is designed to work on any modern Linux distribution with glibc version 2.26 or newer: non-LTS Ubuntu, SUSE Linux Enterprise Server (SLES) 15 and newer, OpenSUSE, Debian Linux, Slackware, Arch, etc. Contact us if you need support for a Linux distribution not based on either glibc or musl.
+Or for hardware platforms other than x86_64/amd64 and arm64.
 Make sure the "libxcrypt-compat" package is installed on newer distributions such as current Arch Linux.

 Do contact us if your OS of choice is not listed here, we can provide support for any Unix or Unix-like OS on almost any hardware platform as long as there is substantial demand for it.